DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 R 338.621 Relicensure.

 Rule 21.
-(1) An applicant whose license has lapsed for less than 3 years preceding the
+(1) An applicant may be relicensed within 3 years after the expiration date of

-(a) Submits the required fee and a completed application on a form provided by the
+(a) Provides the required fee and a completed application on a form provided by the

 department.

-(b) Establishes that he or she is of good moral character as defined under 1974 PA
+(b) Establishes good moral character as defined in, and determined under, 1974 PA

 381, MCL 338.41 to 338.47.

-(2) An applicant whose license has lapsed for 3 years or more preceding the date of
+(2) An applicant may be relicensed more than 3 years after the expiration date of the

-(a) Submits the required fee and a completed application on a form provided by the
+(a) Provides the required fee and a completed application on a form provided by the

 department.

-(c) Submits fingerprints as required under section 16174(3) of the code, MCL
+(c) Provides fingerprints as required under section 16174(3) of the code, MCL

 333.16174.

-satisfy the requirements of R 338.629 during the 2 years immediately preceding the date
+20 CPD hours that satisfy the requirements of R 338.629 during the 2 years immediately

 preceding the application for relicensure.